Subhash Segireddy (MSSCE 2013) says he gets asked all the time, “Why supply chain engineering?”

 “The business part of supply chain is what I was learning, and approaching supply chain as a business.
 I liked the way negotiations work, the way pricing strategies works, the way optimization works.”

-From there, Segireddy wanted to further his education in supply chain engineering, so he began looking at graduate programs, particularly at schools in the U.S. The world-class faculty and the one-year master’s in supply chain engineering led him to Georgia Tech’s Stewart School of Industrial & Systems Engineering (ISyE).
+From there, Segireddy wanted to further his education in supply chain engineering, so he began looking at graduate programs, particularly at schools in the U.S. The world-class faculty and the one-year master’s in supply chain engineering led him to Georgia Tech’s Stewart School of Industrial and Systems Engineering (ISyE).
 He also liked how the program is structured – with numerous consulting projects with industry partners that allow for real-world experience.

 After graduation, Segireddy was hired by Cisco and immediately joined the company as a supply chain program manager in the company’s Leadership Development Rotational Program.
 This highly selective leadership program enables participants – of which Segireddy was only the seventh in 4 years – to rotate through four of the company’s six functional groups over a period of two years.
 “The end goal is that we will be well-rounded supply chain officials who can understand supply chain from every angle and side,” he notes.
 “Plus having an awareness of different cultures and how they move toward one common goal to have the supply chain work on the part of customers on time and at low cost.”